AIHubCentral/docs/assets/RVC/Cloud/Applio Colab.md

 - These are made by the public, and are free & easy to install.

-- You can find them on their <u>[GitHub page](https://github.com/IAHispano/Applio-Plugins/tree/main)</u>.
+- You can find them on their [GitHub page](https://github.com/IAHispano/Applio-Plugins/tree/main).
 More will be added in the future.
 ***
 ###### ‎
 #### <u>Installation:</u>